bterwijn/invocation_tree/README.md

 - **tree.indent** : string
   - the string used for identing the local variables
 - **tree.color_active** : string
-  - HTML color name for active function
+  - HTML color for active function
 - **tree.color_paused*** : string
-  - HTML color name for paused functions
+  - HTML color for paused functions
 - **tree.color_returned***: string
-  - HTML color name for returned functions
+  - HTML color for returned functions
 - **tree.hide** : set()
   - set of all variables names that are not shown in the tree
 - **tree.to_string** : dict[str, fun]